 Archival footage from Channel 5.The subway and its five thousand-car parking lot were a big deal for Fort Worth.
 The two local newspapers were full of ads and articles in the days surrounding the opening of the subway on February 15.

 The opening of the subway coincided with the opening of the expanded and renovated Leonard’s Department Store.
-Slam Bang Theater, with Icky Twerp and one or more associates, originated from Leonard’s during the formal openings.
+A broadcast of Slam Bang Theater, with Icky Twerp and one or more associates in person, originated from Leonard’s during the formal openings.

 Of course, shoppers were perfectly free to ride the Leonard’s subway to shop at the store’s competitors—Stripling’s, Monnig’s—but first they had to be tunneled and funneled through Leonard’s.